 How to get your pet adoption application approved

-They hear and read statements such as “There just aren’t enough homes” or “Urgent!
+Today, people still hear and read statements such as “There just aren’t enough homes” or “Urgent!
 Needs rescue by Friday!”
-Yet, when they attempt to adopt an animal, their applications are rejected.
+Yet, when they attempt to adopt an animal, their applications are still rejected.
 Worse, many potential adopters don’t hear back from the shelters at all.

 It doesn’t quite add up, does it?

-Others shelters and rescues are, well, crazy!
+Others shelters and rescues are a bit “nutty” to put it nicely.
 In an apparent attempt to protect the animals, the volunteers and staff members use strict, across-the-board policies.
 Adoption fees are outrageous.
 Background checks and extensive home visits are required, along with invasive questions:

 Do you plan to have a baby, ever?
 Do you plan to get married?
 Will you be moving, ever?
 Have you ever given up a dog, for any reason?
 Are all your animals licensed?